Flag

 Economy

-Yemen's economy is classified as a low-income Middle Eastern economy, heavily dependent on oil and gas, which are crucial for its GDP and government revenues.
-The country struggles with significant challenges such as widespread poverty, food insecurity, and high unemployment, all worsened by ongoing civil conflict and economic instability.
+Yemen's economy is classified as low-income and heavily reliant on oil and gas, which significantly contribute to its GDP and government revenue.
+The country struggles with extreme poverty, food insecurity, and high unemployment, worsened by ongoing civil conflict and a blockade that has devastated its economic infrastructure.

 Floating Section Image